 An access point (AP) is a device that provides access to Wi-Fi network to other devices (stations) and connects them further to a wired network.
 ESP8266 can provide similar functionality except it does not have interface to a wired network.
 Such mode of operation is called soft access point (soft-AP).
-The maximum number of stations connected to the soft-AP is five.
+The maximum number of stations that can simultaneously be connected to the soft-AP can be set from 0 to 8, but defaults to 4.